Nabin-09/Web-Development-2.0/JavaScript/Notes.md

 ### 1. Undefined

 - **Definition**: A variable that has been declared but has not been assigned a value is `undefined`.
-It is a data type in JavaScript.
+It is a data type in JavaScript.It is a value , treated as garbage value.
 - **Example**:
     ```js
     let x;